-“To identify and treat every last case of malaria, we must be able to see accurate, reliable data that tracks emerging transmission patterns.
-Then we can target communities and catchment areas where the parasite is hiding.”— Jeff Bernson, Chief Data Officer, PATH
+“To identify and treat every last case of malaria, we must be able to target communities where the parasite is hiding—and see accurate, reliable data that tracks emerging transmission patterns is the flashlight.”— Jeff Bernson, Chief Data Officer, PATH

-Leveraging the power of collaboration to bring real-time data to the frontlines
+Working together to bring real-time data to the frontlines

-To scale our success, we recognized the need for additional technology solutions, including location insights and satellite imagery, automated workflow for data analytics, cloud-based communication capabilities, high-speed database solutions, storage services, and expertise in enhancing user experience.
+To scale our success, we recognized the need for additional technology solutions, including location insights and satellite imagery, automated workflow for data analytics, cloud-based communication capabilities, high-speed database solutions, storage services, and expertise in enhancing user experience

 Beyond malaria: visualize health intelligence.

 In Zambia’s Southern Province, smart use of data resulted in a dramatic 92 percent decline in malaria-related deaths.
 Armed with data literacy and new tools, more than 3,200 frontline health workers now provide high-quality community care and serve as the foundation of Zambia’s malaria surveillance system.

-The potential impact of this powerful multisector approach extends beyond malaria elimination in Zambia: Now, the Visualize No Malaria initiative is committed to expanding and scaling malaria elimination efforts to other countries.
+The impact of this multisector approach extends beyond malaria elimination in Zambia: Now, the Visualize No Malaria initiative is committed to expanding and scaling malaria elimination efforts to other countries.
 This innovative model could also be applied to other health areas, revolutionizing how we fight disease worldwide.